Giselle Donnelly

-She is now a resident fellow and co-director with Gary Schmitt of the American Enterprise Institute's Marilyn Ware Center for Security Studies launched in 2012.
+Since 2012, she has served as a resident fellow and co-director with Gary Schmitt of the American Enterprise Institute's Marilyn Ware Center for Security Studies.

 Career

 Donnelly was educated at Sidwell Friends School.
 She received her M.I.P.P. from the School of Advanced International Studies at Johns Hopkins University and a B.A. from Ithaca College.

 She began her career as a journalist at her family's Journal newspapers in the Washington, D.C. area in 1978.
 Two years later she began working at Army Times.
 In 1985, she helped to launch Defense News and became its Deputy Editor (1984–1987).
 She returned to Army Times and served as editor from 1987 to 1993.
 During her tenure she redesigned the paper and oversaw writing on Operation Just Cause in Panama, the First Gulf War, and the mission to Somalia.
 She became executive editor of The National Interest on 1994 and remained for one year.

 In 1995 she moved on to become a professional staff member at the U.S. House of Representatives Committee on National Security (now the Committee on Armed Services).
 She was appointed director of the Policy Group of the Committee, a post which she held from 1996 to 1999.
 She was the principal author of Rebuilding America's Defenses: Strategy, Forces and Resources for a New Century published by PNAC in September 2000.

-Donnelly had begun transitioning before publicly living as a trans woman in October of 2018, taking the name Giselle.
+Donnelly had begun transitioning before publicly living as a trans woman in October 2018, taking the name Giselle.